Consultant For Choirs & Nonprofit Arts Management

 I am proud to have been elected to serve as Treasurer of the Nebraska Choral Directors Association.
 When I was elected into this role in 2018, I quickly discovered that the organization was outside of state and federal compliance in many areas, and the organization had actually had its nonprofit status revoked both in Nebraska, and with the IRS.
 Because of my experience with Sing Omaha, and through diligent efforts, NCDA is back on track.
 I am grateful to serve my colleagues in our state’s only choral-focused professional development organization..

-Sing Omaha Choirs and Sing Omaha Studios employ more than 35 educators in various capacities, and through 12 years of work, the organization has developed successful strategies in the areas of curriculum development, student and faculty recruitment, day-to-day management, and innovation.
+Sing Omaha Choirs and Sing Omaha Studios employ more than 35 educators in various capacities, and since its founding in 2007, the organization has developed successful strategies in the areas of curriculum development, student and faculty recruitment, operational management, and innovation.
 Many music studios face similar challenges, and it is my goal to help eliminate whatever road blocks might be in front of you through strategic discussion and planning.

 It’s impossible to say that I’ve seen it all, but I have a mind for finding solutions that fit within an overarching philosophy.
 With your passion and experience as a partner, I am confident that I can bring value to your situation.